COURSES

 Additional Study

-For the full-time course, some study outside of scheduled class time for reviewing and preparing lessons is expected.
+Some study outside of scheduled class time for reviewing and preparing lessons is expected.

 Requirements